 The Admissions Committee views the personal attributes of the applicant holistically.
 MCAT scores and GPAs are used as threshold measures of an individual’s ability to successfully clear the academic hurdles of medical school.
+The Admissions Committee considers both interpersonal (service orientation, social skills, cultural awareness, teamwork and oral communication) and intrapersonal (ethical responsibility, reliability, dependability, resilience, adaptability and capacity for improvement) attributes in the evaluation of applicants.
 The personal characteristics that distinguish the most highly recruited applicants include leadership, civic service, communication skills, empathy, and a commitment to social justice.
 The Committee looks favorably upon students who inspire other students and those with interests in teaching or research.
 In addition, the Keck School values selection of a diverse class.

 The Keck School of Medicine of USC participates in the centralized American Medical College Application Service (AMCAS) and also requires the submission of the Keck School of Medicine supplemental application.
 Visit AMCAS to find application materials, fee information, required supporting documents and instructions on completing the centralized medical school application.